gerhardberger/HuK-old/README.md

 <h1>HuK</h1>

 HuK.js is a library for generating HTML code written in JavaScript.
-It will be an [Ender.js](https://github.com/ded/Ender.js) module and it uses some basic modules ([bonzo](https://github.com/ded/bonzo), [bean](https://github.com/fat/bean)).
+It is an [Ender.js](https://github.com/ded/Ender.js) module and it uses some basic modules ([bonzo](https://github.com/ded/bonzo), [bean](https://github.com/fat/bean)).
 Or you can simply use it with [jQuery](https://github.com/jquery/jquery).

 <h2>Example</h2>